zowe/docs-site/docs/user-guide/configure-certificates.md

 The zowe-setup-certificates.sh script generates the certificates and populates the key ring with the certificates.

+The Zowe user id specified by the `ZOWE_USER_ID` (`ZWESVUSR` by default) has to have READ access to the IRR.DIGTCERT.LISTRING security resource.

-##### Permissions that are required to successfully configure the keyring using the script
+##### Permissions that are required to configure the keyring using the zowe-setup-certificate.sh script

-[//]: # "TODO ???
-Maybe we don't have to list all the required permissions.
-Instead of it just state that the script has to be executed by
-         security admin or someone who has sufficient privileges to do all of this.
-I don't know..."
-Relevant security resources:
-- IRR.DIGCERT.ADDRING
-- **TODO**...list all the resources here

-If an ACID that invokes the zowe-setup-certificates.sh script is the same as the `ZOWE_USER_ID` variable in the zowe-setup-certificates.env file then you need
-READ access to all the resources above.
+A required level of permissions depends on several conditions such as:

-If an ACID that invokes the zowe-setup-certificates.sh script is NOT the same as the `ZOWE_USER_ID` variable in the zowe-setup-certificates.env file then you need
+- A user id that executes the zowe-setup-certificate.sh script is or is not the same as the `ZOWE_USER_ID` value.
+- A Zowe certificate is planned to be signed by external CA or by Zowe's local CA.
+- The `VERIFY_CERTIFICATES` parameter (in the zowe-setup-certificate.env file) is set to `true` or `false`

+The access level for a subset of `IRR.DIGTCERT.*` resources differs depending on a combination of conditions above.

+For example, if user id executing the script and `ZOWE_USER_ID` are identical and Zowe's local CA signs the Zowe certificate and
-UPDATE access to all the resources above.
+`VERIFY_CERTIFICATES` is set to `false` then `READ` access to the subset of `IRR.DIGTCERT.*` resources is sufficient.

-The zowe-setup-certificates.sh script can try to set up trust with z/OSMF.
-It downloads the certificate(s) and tries to add them to the keyring.
-Based on who the owner of the certificate or certificates is (userid, SITE or CERTAUTH ACID) an extra permission may be needed as described in the [official documentation here](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zos.v2r4.icha400/le-connect.htm#le-connect) (table 1, table 2 or possibly table 3)
+The subset of `IRR.DIGTCERT.*` resources means the `ADD`, `ADDRING`, `CONNECT`, `IMPORT`, `DELRING`, `DELETE`, `REMOVE`, `LIST` and `LISTRING` resources.

 ## Configuring Zowe certificates in UNIX files